AP1 TV

-AP1 TV (एपिवान टेलिभिजन) is a television channel based in Kathmandu, Nepal owned by Annapurna Media Network, the publishers of Annapurna Post.
+AP1 TV (एपिवान टेलिभिजन) is a television channel based in Kathmandu, Nepal owned by Guna Group.
 It was launched on March 31, 2017.
-The chairman is Captain Rameshwor Thapa.
+The Executive chairman is Rajendra Shakya.
 AP1 HD provides a wide range of television shows, live broadcast, sports, and events around the country.
+The television network was under Annapurna Media Network earlier but the TV was brought under management of Guna Groups from 2026.

 TV shows on AP1 TV

 AP1 TV is Nepal's first satellite HD television.
 It was also noted for its international franchise show Nepal Idol.
 AP1 TV announced their new shows on Shrawan 1st, 2077, featuring popular media personality Bhusan Dahal, Thakur Belbase, Prakash Subedi, singer Deepak Bajracharya, etc. joined AP1 TV.
 New shows include The Bravo Delta Show, Khullamanch, Junkiri Dohori, The Musical Medicine Show, Good Morning Nepal, Risani Maaf, Glamour Guff, Rajatpat, AP Bahas, Cine Mag etc. From November 1, 2020, AP1 TV started to broadcast Good Morning Nepal which is complete package of different genre of program.
 It includes following program which is broadcast live from 6:30 am to 9:30 am.

 AP1 TV is known for its reality shows like Nepal Idol, Boogie Woogie, Ko Banchha Crorepati, Career Quiz, Public Speaker Nepal, The Idea Studio and Nepal Lok Star.